vtex/action-internal-docs/README.md

-# VTEX Internal Docs Action
+# VTEX Tech Docs Action

-VTEX Internal Docs is an internal documentation solution that enables teams to collaborate seamlessly by having internal documentation distributed across multiple repos and rendered in a beautiful documentation portal available for all VTEX employees that have a github user in the `vtex` organization.
+VTEX Tech Docs is an internal documentation solution that enables teams to collaborate seamlessly by having internal documentation distributed across multiple repos and rendered in a beautiful documentation portal available for all VTEX employees that have a github user in the `vtex` organization.